tgvashworth/csp/README.md

 - Transducers from [Clojure](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)
 - [David Nolen](https://github.com/swannodette)'s [core.async webinar](http://go.cognitect.com/core_async)

-Code that does stuff is in `app.js`, and the CSP/Actor stuff is in `actor.js`, there's a library of functions in `lib.js`.
+Code that does stuff is in `app.js`, the CSP stuff is in `channel.js` and there's a library of functions in `lib.js`.

 ## License